Skip to content

 "Deploy at sunset.
 War Gate.
 Full combat complement."

 The chamber emptied.
-Conversations already turning to things that were not the Frostspine.
-The collective relief of people who had watched somebody else volunteer for their war.
+Conversations already turning to things that were not the Frostspine: the collective relief of people who had watched somebody else volunteer for their war.

 Lyra was nearly at the corridor when Erideth's voice reached her.

 Lyra turned.
 Erideth had not moved from her place at the table.
 The map still shimmered between them, mountains in blue light, but her attention was not on the map.
+Her face was still, the way it went still before difficult votes.
+As though whatever she was thinking had weight she was choosing not to set down.

 "Why?"
 Erideth said.

 Lyra let the silence sit longer than was comfortable.
-Testing answers against the weight of the question.

 "I don't want to be in this corridor in thirty years," she said, "reading the same briefings with different names.
 For a war that isn't ours but thins us every season."